 For instance, Hanhaa’s recyclable IoT trackers not only monitor for discrepancies in location, tilt, temperature, shock, freefall, light exposure, and humidity of smaller articles, but also large or temporarily disassembled assets to ensure no breach of integrity throughout the transit process.

-This is essential in the case of the latter wherein huge, expensive cargoes need to be taken apart to fit within the limited confines of a shipping hold, train compartment, or aircraft fuselage and, therefore, arrive at the same location ready for reassembly and dispatch to the final field-testing location.
+This is essential in the case of the large projects where huge, expensive cargoes need to be taken apart to fit within the limited confines of a shipping hold, train compartment, or aircraft fuselage and, therefore, arrive at the same location ready for reassembly and dispatch to the final field-testing location.

 Pallets, prevention, and partnerships:

-In keeping with this theme of ‘the whole’ being greater than the sum of its parts, Hanhaa’s ParceLive goes so far upstream and downstream from large shipment deployment locations that it has the ability to create partnerships between not only manufacturers and customers, but also exporters, importers, wholesalers, retailers, suppliers, and exhibitors.
+In keeping with this theme of ‘the whole’ being greater than the sum of its parts, Hanhaa’s IoT devices go so far upstream and downstream from large shipment deployment locations that it has the ability to create partnerships between not only manufacturers and customers, but also exporters, importers, wholesalers, retailers, suppliers, and exhibitors.

-This is all to say that ParceLive is more than a physical tracking device given that it offers data as a service capabilities between project partners.
+This is all to say that Hanhaa Supply Chain Solutions provide more than a physical tracking device as it also offers data as a service capabilities between project partners.

-Taken still further, and as a thought experiment, consider that many large items like wind turbines will eventually need to be inspected with some expensive and bulky components needing to be replaced.
+As a thought experiment, consider how many large items like wind turbines will eventually need to be inspected with some expensive and bulky components needing to be replaced.

 Knowing where those assets originally came from, what pallet and in what location they currently reside upon or within, and what laboratory they got their metallurgical certifications could all help speed the replacement process while also pointing back, historically, to how they got to a pre-deployment location in the first place.